 Surfing Playa Marbella won’t be complete without sampling its culinary offerings.
 Of course, the best, most authentic cuisine is best enjoyed in the home of a Guanacaste local.
 Make sure to drop by any of these famous Marbella eats before or after your grueling surf session:

-Tiki Hut Bar & Restaurant: As famous for its awesome Pacific Ocean views as its yummy seafood and local cuisine offerings, the Tiki is located right at the beach and has been a Playa Marbella mainstay for several years.
+Tiki Hut Bar & Restaurant: The Tiki Hut Bar is famous for its awesome Pacific Ocean views and and local cuisine.
+The Tiki is located right at the beach and has been a Playa Marbella mainstay for several years.

 Soda Ferretería Marbella: This local Soda is my favorite in town and located right off 160 as you enter the town of Marbella.
 The Soda is on the same property as the Hardware store on the South side of 160.
 Excellent classic soda plates – what more do you need afte a fun day at the beach.